cetic/fadi/FAQ.md

 ## How can I get help on how tu use FADI

 In case you encounter an issue with FADI, have a feature request or any other question, feel free to [open an issue](https://github.com/cetic/fadi/issues/new/choose).

+## Why "FADI"?

+FADI is the acronym for "Framework d'Analyse de Données Industrielles" ("A Framework for Industrial Data Analysis"))